JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/end_to_end_visual_control.md

 ### Enable GPU Acceleration

 <p style="text-align:justify">
 Deep learning models perform much faster when executed on a <strong>GPU</strong> compared to a <strong>CPU</strong>.
-To take advantage of GPU acceleration in this exercise, you need to ensure that your system has a compatible NVIDIA GPU and the required drivers installed.
+To take advantage of GPU acceleration in this exercise, you need to ensure that your system has a compatible <a href="https://www.nvidia.com/en-us/drivers/" style="text-decoration:underline;text-underline-offset:4px;text-decoration-style:dotted;" target="_blank" rel="noopener noreferrer">NVIDIA GPU and the required drivers installed<strong>⤴️</strong></a>.
 </p>

 <p style="text-align:justify">